rcc11/4chan-sounds-player/README.md

 - `settings-button` - Open/close the settings.
 - `close-button` - Hide the player.
 - `menu-button` - Open the dropdown menu for the sound.

+__4chan X Header Controls__

+For the 4chan X Header Controls template there are extra replacements, in addition to the ones above.

+- `prev-button:` - Play the previous sound.
+- `play-button` -  Play/pause the current sound.,
+- `next-button` -  Play the next sound,
+- `sound-current-time` -  Display the playback time,
+- `sound-duration` -  Display the track duration.